MCP Server

 | Best for | Researching + drafting docs in Claude | Active NOC work, config writing, automation |

-When to use MCP: You want Damira's knowledge inside Claude Desktop or Cursor without a separate extension.
+When to use MCP: You want Damira's knowledge inside Claude Desktop or Claude Code.
 Great for drafting upgrade MOPs, looking up CVEs, and troubleshooting with Claude as the writer.

-When to use VS Code Extension: You're doing hands-on network work — writing configs, iterating on Ansible playbooks, running multi-step workflows, or managing multiple incidents at once.
+When to use VS Code Extension: You're doing hands-on network work in VS Code — writing configs, iterating on Ansible playbooks, running multi-step workflows, or managing multiple incidents at once.

 Both use the same Damira backend.
 You can install both — they share your API key.